Ordnance Survey: 20th century

-The new head office building was designed by the Ministry of Public Buildings and Works for 4000 staff, including many new recruits who were taken on in the late 1960s and early 1970s as draughtsmen and surveyors.
+The new head office building was designed by the Ministry of Public Building and Works for 4000 staff, including many new recruits who were taken on in the late 1960s and early 1970s as draughtsmen and surveyors.
 The buildings originally contained factory-floor space for photographic processes such as heliozincography and map printing, as well as large buildings for storing flat maps.
 Above the industrial areas were extensive office areas.
 The complex was notable for its concrete mural.
 Celestial, by sculptor Keith McCarter and the concrete elliptical paraboloid shell roof over the staff restaurant building.

-In 1995, Ordnance Survey digitised the last of about 230,000 maps, making the United Kingdom the first country in the world to complete a programme of large-scale electronic mapping.
+In 1995, the Ordnance Survey digitised the last of about 230,000 maps, making the United Kingdom the first country in the world to complete a programme of large-scale electronic mapping.
 By the late 1990s technological developments had eliminated the need for vast areas for storing maps and for making printing plates by hand.
-Although there was a small computer section at Ordnance Survey in the 1960s, the digitising programme had replaced the need for printing large-scale maps, while computer-to-plate technology (in the form of a single machine) had also rendered the photographic platemaking areas obsolete.
+Although there was a small computer section at the Ordnance Survey in the 1960s, the digitising programme had replaced the need for printing large-scale maps, while computer-to-plate technology (in the form of a single machine) had also rendered the photographic platemaking areas obsolete.
 Part of the latter was converted into a new conference centre in 2000, which was used for internal events and also made available for external organisations to hire.

 The Ordnance Survey became an Executive Agency in 1990, making the organisation independent of ministerial control.
 In 1999 the agency was designated a trading fund, required to cover its costs by charging for its products and to remit a proportion of its profits to the Treasury.